 “Chronos is way better than some chick’s name,” Sid Mulholland declared.

-The vote was decisive: Chronos, 6–2.
-Only Clive Stuart, the department head, backed Fiona.
-She’d let it go.
-Mostly.
+The vote was decisive: Chronos.
+Only Clive Stuart, the department head, backed her.

 Down the hallway, the office feels alien in its midnight stillness.
-Oscilloscopes cast ghostly light through the lab.
+Oscilloscopes throw pale bands of light through the lab.
 Footsteps echo.
-She quickens her pace and slips into the kitchenette, telling herself it’s another night owl.
+She quickens her pace and slips into the kitchenette.

 A paper sign hangs crookedly from the coffee maker: OUT OF ORDER, written in thick black marker.
 She curses softly and crosses the rain-soaked campus to marketing’s building; their machine usually works.
 Birch trees shimmer like sepia silhouettes in the lamplight.